OpenSOC/opensoc-streaming/readme.md

 ###Parameters:

-IndexAdapter: adapter and strategy for indexing.
-Adapters listed below are available
-- ESBaseBulkAdapter: adapter for bulk loading telemetry into a single index in ElasticSearch
-- ESBulkRotatingAdapter: adapter for bulk loading telemetry into Elastic search, rotating once per hour, and applying a single alias to all rotated indexes
+-IndexAdapter: adapter and strategy for indexing.
+Adapters listed below are available -- ESBaseBulkAdapter: adapter for bulk loading telemetry into a single index in ElasticSearch -- ESBulkRotatingAdapter: adapter for bulk loading telemetry into Elastic search, rotating once per hour, and applying a single alias to all rotated indexes
-- SolrAdapter (stubbed out, on roadmap)
+-- SolrAdapter (stubbed out, on roadmap)

 OutputFieldName: name of the output field emitted by the bolt